donchiadev/wonderful-quotes/README.md

 ## Brief Description

 Very small application which goal is to create and display quotes.
 This app is an attempt to reproduce one of the course project app made by [Maximilian Schwarzmüller](https://github.com/mschwarzmueller) in his [Vue JS 2 - The Complete Guide (incl.
 Vue Router & Vuex)](https://www.udemy.com/vuejs-2-the-complete-guide/).
 This app was developed using **vue-cli 3.X.X** for setting up the project and a fresh knowledge about components and their ability to pass data between them.
+Some vue features used in the app development:

 - Use of a vue istance as an event bus.
 - Use of slot feature for content placeholding.